 Diagnosing Reptile Obesity and Fatty Liver Disease

-Your veterinarian will perform a physical examination and may order blood tests to check for liver function.
+Your veterinarian will perform a physical examination and might order blood tests to check their liver function.
 They can also take X-rays or ultrasound images of their abdomen to look for signs of fatty liver disease.

 Stages of Reptile Obesity and Fatty Liver Disease

-Obesity and fatty liver disease can be divided into three stages:
+Obesity and fatty liver disease can be split into three stages:

-Moderate accumulation of fat in the liver, with some inflammation and scarring.
+Moderate accumulation of fat in their liver, with some inflammation and scarring.

-Severe accumulation of fat in the liver, with extensive inflammation and scarring.
+Severe accumulation of fat in their liver, with extensive inflammation and scarring.

 Treating Reptile Obesity and Fatty Liver Disease

-The treatment for obesity and fatty liver disease depends on the stage of the disease.
-In mild cases, your veterinarian may recommend a diet change and increased exercise.
-For more severe cases, they may prescribe medications to reduce inflammation and scarring.
+Treating obesity and fatty liver disease depends on the stage of the disease.
+In mild cases, your veterinarian could recommend a diet change and increased exercise.
+For more severe cases, they might prescribe medications to reduce their inflammation and scarring.

 It’s important to monitor your reptile’s weight closely and make sure they are getting enough exercise.
 Diet and exercise will help stop the disease from progressing and reduce the risk of complications.